Kotlin/kotlinx.serialization/docs/formats.md

 The  [`@KeyTags`](Tags.kt) and [`@ValueTags`](Tags.kt) annotations can be used to define such tags while writing and verifying such tags can be toggled using the  `encodeKeyTags`, `encodeValueTags`, `verifyKeyTags`, and `verifyValueTags` configuration switches respectively.
+In addition, it is possible to directly declare classes to always be tagged.
+This then applies to isolated objects of such a class being serialized and to objects of such a class used as values in a list, but also or when they are used as a property in another class.
-In addition, it is possible to directly declare classes to always be tagged, whether a singular object of such a class is serialized or when they are used as a property.
-This is accomplished by the [`@ObjectTags`](Tags.kt) annotation, which works just as `ValueTags`, but for class definitions.
+Forcing objects to always be tagged in such a manner is accomplished by the [`@ObjectTags`](Tags.kt) annotation, which works just as `ValueTags`, but for class definitions.
 When serializing, `ObjectTags` will always be encoded directly before to the data of the tagged object, i.e. a value-tagged property of an object-tagged type will have the value tags preceding the object tags.